The Listerdale Mystery: Mr. Eastwood's Adventure

 Anthony hears the story of Conrad Fleckman.
 It goes back over ten years and involves the sale of a Spanish shawl from the impoverished family of a man called Don Fernando to Anna Rosenborg.
 After buying the shawl, she seemed to have large sums of money at hand.
 Fernando was stabbed to death shortly afterwards and eight attempts have been made to burgle Anna Rosenborg's house in the intervening years.
 A week ago, Fernando's daughter, Carmen Ferrarez, arrived in Britain and threatened Rosenberg over the "shawl of a thousand flowers".
 She has now disappeared after the murder.
 Conrad Fleckman is a man whose name appears on a note found in Ferrarez's rooms.
 Now Rosenborg has been found dead in Fleckman's rooms.

 Verrall is called away by a call at the front door and Anthony ponders the story he has been told.
 After a while, he realises that all has gone quiet.
 He goes out of his rooms and the porter tells him that he helped the two men with the packing of his goods.
-Puzzled, Anthony investigates and finds that his valuable collection of enameled ceramics has been taken.
+Puzzled, Anthony investigates and finds that his valuable collection of enamelled ceramics has been taken.
 He calls the police, who tell him that the culprits sound like the Patterson gang.
 He has been the subject of an elaborate hoax to get into people's houses and distract them with wild stories while they are robbed.
 Anthony is annoyed until he realises that his writer's block is cured.
 He has a new title for his story – "The Mystery of the Spanish Shawl".